GoogleCloudPlatform/ai-on-gke/tutorials-and-examples/langchain-chatbot/README.md

 ## Manual Deployment

 This section describes how to deploy the application manually.
-If you prefer an automated deployment, refer to the next section.
+If you prefer an automated deployment, refer to the next section on Terraform [automated deployment](#automated-deployment).

 ### 1. Create Cloud SQL Instance